JetBrains/teamcity-documentation/topics/configure-and-run-your-first-build.md

 [//]: # (title: Configure and Run Your First Build)
 [//]: # (auxiliary-id: Configure and Run Your First Build)

-This tutorial walks you through the basic TeamCity features and explains how to set up a typical project.
+This tutorial guides you through the basic features of TeamCity and shows you how to set up a typical project.

+To configure and run your first build, complete the [](#Create+a+TeamCity+Project) and [](#Set+Up+a+Build+Configuration) sections.
+The remaining sections are optional but worth reviewing to familiarize yourself with key TeamCity concepts and features.

-## Create a Project
+## Create a TeamCity Project

-The majority of projects built in your TeamCity will be solutions actively developed by your teams, and as such, hosted on your personal or organization VCS accounts.
+The majority of projects built in your TeamCity will be solutions actively developed by your teams, and as such, hosted on your organization or individual VCS accounts.
 Refer to [Option 1](#Option+1%3A+From+Your+Repository) to learn how to set up a project that targets a repository owned by or shared with you.

 In some cases you may also want to set up a project that targets a third-party repository.
 If this repository is public, you can set up a project using a direct link.
 See [Option 2](#Option+2%3A+From+a+Third-Party+Public+Repository) for the details.

 ### Option 1: From Your Repository

-1. The simplest way to create projects, configurations, and VCS roots is by utilizing a [connection to a VCS hosting](configuring-connections.md).
+1. The simplest way to create projects, configurations, and VCS roots is by utilizing a permanent [connection to a VCS hosting](configuring-connections.md).
 This approach is particularly efficient when you intend to create multiple projects for repositories hosted under the same VCS account, as it saves you from repeatedly configuring the same access settings.

-   This tutorial utilizes a GitHub-hosted repository, so start by navigating to **Administration | Root Project | Connections** and creating a new [GitHub connection](configuring-connections.md#GitHub).
+   This tutorial utilizes a GitHub-hosted repository, so start by navigating to **Administration | Root Project | Connections** and creating a new [GitHub.com connection](configuring-connections.md#GitHub).
 You can choose between a GitHub App or GitHub OAuth connections.

 2. Fork the `https://github.com/JetBrains/Maven-Configuration-TeamCity-Samples` repository to your personal account.